-- 4.51.
-Green Belt and Metropolitan Open Land (MOL) are the two highest levels of protection that can be given to green space land within Newham. - 4.52.
+- 4.55.
+Green Belt and Metropolitan Open Land (MOL) are the two highest levels of protection that can be given to green space land within Newham. - 4.56.
 A review of MOL designations was undertaken to ensure that designations reflect the NPPF and London Plan policy and Newham's strategic requirements for green infrastructure.
-The review presented the following: - Recommendations for sites that should be designated as MOL - Recommendations for amendments to MOL boundaries to present designated sites as more coherent parcels of land that can support the functions associated with MOL.
+The review presented the following: - Recommendations for sites that should be designated as MOL - Recommendations for amendments to MOL boundaries to present designated sites as more coherent parcels of land that can support the functions associated with MOL. - 4.57.
+Newham's MOL Review 2024 was published as part of the Local Plan Regulation 19 consultation.
+An updated MOL review was completed in 2025.